jueves, 13 de septiembre de 2018

 2 comentarios

 What is The Glorantha Sourcebook?
 It is a book by Chaosium that contains a fairly good amount of setting information on the fantasy world of Glorantha, penned by Greg Stafford and Jeff Richard, with some help from Michael O'Brien and Sandy Petersen.
 It contains no rules at all, just background, so it can be used for any role-playing game.
-This book won an ENnie award in 2019 under the «Best Supplement» category.
+This book won a Gold ENnie award in 2019 under the «Best Supplement» category.
 Below you can read my review and my opinion about it.

 >>>Puedes leer esta reseña en español aquí<<<